Adjacent-view Transformers for Supervised Surround-view Depth Estimation: Introduction

-In summary, the main contributions are as follows: \begin{itemize} \item For the first time, we propose a simple baseline for supervised surround-view depth estimation, to jointly predict depth maps in a wide-baseline $360\degree$ multi-camera setting. \item We use the joint convolutional attention and transformer block for surround-view depth estimation to model local and global contexts. \item We propose \textbf{Adjacent-view Attention} mechanism which can be used to enable the intra-view and inter-view feature propagation in this novel setting. \item Our \net{} yields substantial improvements to depth estimation when compared to state-of-the-art methods on two publicly available multi-camera datasets: \emph{DDAD}~\cite{3Dpacknet} and \emph{nuScenes}~\cite{caesar2020nuscenes}. \end{itemize}
+\begin{itemize} \item For the first time, we propose adjacent-view transformers for supervised surround-view depth estimation to jointly predict depth maps in a wide-baseline $360^\circ$ multi-camera setting. \item We use the joint convolutional attention and transformer block for surround-view depth estimation to model local and global contexts.
+Furthermore, we propose \textbf{adjacent-view attention} mechanism, which can be used to enable the intra-view and inter-view feature propagation in this novel setting. \item Our \net{} yields substantial improvements to depth estimation when compared to state-of-the-art methods on DDAD~\cite{3Dpacknet} and nuScenes~\cite{caesar2020nuscenes}. \end{itemize}